- 1. Sales Funnel Examples

 In many cases, B2C customers will go straight to a shopping cart process, whereas B2B leads that are generated need some form of human interaction.

-4. Building a B2B Sales Pipeline
+2. Building a Sales Pipeline

-There are many ways to fill a sales pipeline which primarily fall into two different channels – offline and online.
+There are many ways to fill a pipeline which primarily fall into two different channels – offline and online.

 The most popular online methods to create new sales leads are content marketing, social media, email marketing and Rich Media content.